carlosmaniero/vim/README.md

 ## NERDTree (files navigation)

-< C-n > To open and close NERDTree
+< C-t > To open and close NERDTree

 ## Conque (Shell)

 :ConqueTerm or :ConqueTermSplit with param bash, eg.:

     :ConqueTermSplit bash